UWCNuclear/Geant4Scintillator/README.md

 To open the macro and change the number of events to run:

     gedit annihilGamma.mac &

+*Before running the code,* make sure that you edit the name of the previous output file or it will get overwritten when the simulation runs again.

 To run the code:

     ./OpPhoton -m annihilGamma.mac